 Those that smoke face a lot more challenges today than those in the past.
 It is a habit that is frowned upon publically and by some businesses.
 Including the medical profession.
-There are some doctors now who may not take on new patients that smoke.
+There are some doctors now who may not take on new patients who smoke.
 Or, they will give them a time limit to quit.
 If they don’t the doctor will fire them as a patient.

 How Does This Affect the Life Insurance Companies?

-Most individuals will agree that smoking affects the health.
+Most individuals will agree that smoking affects health.
 Insurance companies pay close attention to the health of life insurance applicants.
 When an insurance company is going to give insurance, their concern is risks.
 If they are going to insure an individual that may be unhealthy, it raises their risks.
 Smokers are taking a risk of damaging their health.
 This, in turn, will affect the life insurance provider.

 How Do Insurance Companies Find Out if You Smoke?

-Every insurance company screens their applicants differently.
+Every insurance company screens its applicants differently.
 There are some that will ask for a medical.
 Others will want a questionnaire completed.
 There will be questions that pertain to smoking.
 The applicant must be honest in their answers.
 If they are a smoker and denied this, it could cause a problem.
 It could mean that the life insurance would not get paid out.

 If medical tests are carried out, this can reveal that the individual is a smoker.
 The test could include blood or urine tests.
 Also saliva tests.
 Any of these can show that the individual smokes.